IRA FAQs

 A Roth IRA is a tax-deferred Individual Retirement Account, with nondeductible contributions.

-A Traditional IRA is a tax-deferred Individual Retirement Account, typically with tax deductible or pre-tax contributions.
+A Traditional IRA is a tax-deferred Individual Retirement Account , typically funded with tax deductible or pre-tax contributions.

-There are also SEP IRAs and SIMPLE IRA plans which can be set up by self-employed individuals or small employers to allow them and their employees to contribute to traditional IRAs in place of another sponsored retirement plan.
+There are also SEP IRAs and SIMPLE IRAs which can be set up by self-employed individuals or small employers to allow them and their employees to contribute to Traditional IRAs in place of another employer sponsored retirement plan.

-For the 2022 tax year, the IRS due date is generally April 18, 2023 to be able to select prior year status.
-For the 2023 tax year, contributions to IRAs must be made by April 15, 2024 to be able to select prior year status.
-The due date may be different for state income tax purposes.
+For a particular tax year, in general, contributions to IRAs must be made during such year, or by about April 15 of the following year to be able to select prior year status for federal income tax purposes.
+The due date may be different in some places, and for state income tax purposes.
 Please consult a professional advisor for tax, legal and investment advice and refer to IRS Publications 590-A and 590-B, “Individual Retirement Arrangements (IRAs),” available online at irs.gov.

 Tax-Free Withdrawals.
 Withdrawals of amounts contributed to a Roth IRA are not taxable.
 Withdrawals of any income earned within the account can also be tax free, provided the account holder has reached age 59 ½ and has held the Roth IRA for at least five years.
 Withdrawals of any gains prior to age 59 ½ or not meeting the five-year requirement may be taxable, and subject to an additional 10% federal income tax penalty unless an exception applies.

 Tax-Deductible Contributions.
-Annual contributions may be tax-deductible if the individual or spouse has not participated in their employer’s qualified retirement plan, such as a 401(k) plan, at any time during the tax year, or if their modified adjusted gross income is below a certain threshold.
+Annual contributions may be tax-deductible if the individual or spouse is not covered by a retirement plan at work, such as a 401(k) plan, at any time during the tax year.
+If the individual or spouse is covered by a retirement plan at work, and if their modified adjusted gross income is above certain thresholds depending on filing status, the deductibility of annual contributions is limited or entirely phased out.
 Social security benefits received may adversely affect deductibility of contributions.

-If you own a Traditional, SEP or SIMPLE IRA, the SECURE 2.0 Act, signed into law in December 2022, includes a provision increasing the age when Required Minimum Distributions (RMDs) must begin from age 72 to age 73, effective January 1, 2023.
-If you turn 72 in 2023, there is no RMD until 2024.
-For 2024, you can either take your RMD by December 31, 2024, or delay taking it until no later than April 1, 2025.
-However, if you delay your first RMD to April 1, 2025, you will need to take two RMDs in one tax year: your first by April 1, 2025, which satisfies your required withdrawal for 2024, and your second by December 31, 2025, which satisfies your required withdrawal for 2025.
-Failure to take your RMD could result in a penalty tax of up to 25%.
+For a Traditional, SEP or SIMPLE IRA, the SECURE 2.0 Act, signed into law in December 2022, includes a provision increasing the age when RMDs must begin from age 72 to age 73, effective January 1, 2023.
+If an owner becomes 73 in a particular year, there is an RMD, which can either be taken by December 31 of that year, or delayed, for taking no later than April 1 of the following year However, if the first RMD is delayed to April 1 of the following year, two RMDs would need to be taken in one tax year: the first by April 1, to satisfy the required withdrawal for the prior year, and the second by December 31, to satisfy the required withdrawal for the then current year.
+Failure to take an RMD could result in a federal income penalty tax of up to 25%.

 Think of your Domini IRA as a community of caring individual investors who come together to make an impact based on shared values.
-They share the view that what’s good for human dignity and ecological sustainability can also be good for their personal prosperity too.
-At Domini, we use three tools to build a better tomorrow – applying our impact standards to all of our investment portfolios, using our voice as owners seeking to create positive change in companies, and investing to help communities fill gaps left by traditional finance.
+They share the view that what’s good for ecological sustainability and human dignity can also be good for their personal prosperity too.
+At Domini, we use three tools to build a better tomorrow:

 Domini mutual funds focus exclusively on impact investing.
+All of Domini’s mutual funds are available in a Domini IRA.
 An IRA from Domini offers one very important advantage: peace of mind.
-We only invest in companies that meet our proprietary social and environmental standards.
-In fact, our Impact Investment Standards are the foundational framework that guide our research and analysis.
-They are applied consistently across all our funds because we believe that is how all investing should be done.
+The Domini Funds only invest in companies that meet our proprietary environmental and social standards.
+These investment standards are the foundational framework that guide our research and analysis.
+They are applied consistently across all our Funds because we believe that is how all investing should be done.

-This means we seek to verify that a company’s core business model is aligned with our goals of universal human dignity and ecological sustainability before we invest in it.
-And it also means we evaluate a company’s relations with its key stakeholders, including ecosystems; local, national, and global communities; customers; employees; suppliers; and investors.
+This means we seek to verify that a company’s core business model is aligned with our goals of ecological sustainability and human dignity before we invest in it.
+And it also means we evaluate a company’s relations with:

-There is an annual $15 Domini IRA maintenance fee for Domini IRA accounts, and an annual paper delivery fee may apply.
-In addition, although the Domini Impact Equity Fund, Domini International Opportunities Fund, Domini Sustainable Solutions Fund, Domini Impact International Equity Fund, and the Domini Impact Bond Fund investor class shares are no load, certain fees and expenses apply to an investment.
-These are described in the Domini Funds’ prospectus.
+There are account level fees: an annual Domini IRA maintenance fee, for Domini IRA accounts, and possibly an annual paper delivery fee.
+Each fee currently is $15.
+In addition, although the Domini mutual funds’ s Investor class shares are no load, there are fees and expenses that apply to an investment.
+These fees and expenses are a part of each Domini Fund’s annual operating expenses, and reflected in the net asset value of each fund’s shares, as stated in the Domini Funds’ prospectus.